 Saxet owner Todd Beiter said he couldn't enforce something that state and federal law doesn't require.

 Beiter estimated 10 to 15 percent of sales at Saxet gun shows go through nonlicensed dealers, so the buyers don't undergo background checks.
-He also said the show has never had problems and that people who want to buy firearms illegally don't come to gun shows.

 Travis County's disagreement with Saxet became public in January after commissioners did not sign a contract with the company.
 That also came amid intense lobbying from Saxet and its supporters as well as local gun-control activists.

 The county gave up $114,000 in revenue for eight shows from March to January when the two sides failed to reach an agreement.

 Information from: Austin American-Statesman, http://www.statesman.com